moexmen/gokit/README.md

 # GoKit
-Useful code for our Go projects
+This repository contains useful code that we use in our Go projects.

-`go get -u github.com/moexmen/gokit`

-## Random
+### Random
-Cryptographically random strings to be used for things like session IDs.
+Random generates cryptographically random strings.
+This can be used to generate variables such as session IDs.

-## Server
+### Server
-Starts a HTTP server with graceful shutdown when receiving `SIGINT` or `SIGTERM`
+Server extends the default HTTP server with graceful shutdown on receiving `SIGINT` or `SIGTERM`.
+The web server is a 1 to 1 replacement of http.Server's `ListenAndServe()`.

 Example code:
 ```